ShatrovOA/dtFFT/docs/build.rst

    * - ``DTFFT_ENABLE_INPUT_CHECK``
      - ``ON`` / ``OFF``
      - ``ON``
      - Enables input parameter checks for plan execution functions.
+Should be turned off by advanced users to best performance.

 Building the Library
 ====================